What Commercial Auto Insurance Is Required in Wisconsin?

 • $10,000 for property damage per accident

-Wisconsin also mandates uninsured motorist coverage at $25,000 per person and $50,000 per accident under Statute 632.32.
-These baseline limits apply to standard commercial vehicles used for everyday business but don't cover for-hire passenger operations, vehicles exceeding 10,001 pounds GVWR or hazmat haulers, all of which carry higher coverage thresholds.
+Wisconsin also requires uninsured motorist coverage at $25,000 per person and $50,000 per accident under Statute 632.32.
+These limits apply to standard commercial vehicles used for everyday business, not for-hire passenger operations, vehicles exceeding 10,001 pounds GVWR, or hazmat haulers, which all carry higher thresholds.

 mglogo icon